Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 #### STEP 2 - Payment Options

-In the second step, the store system should present the customer with the options of paying in reais or in their country's currency (credit card currency), following the best practices requested by the brand.
+In the second step, the store system will present the customer with the options of paying in reais or in their country's currency (credit card currency), following the best practices requested by the brand.
 The text is presented in English and the website layout does not need to be changed, as long as the currency selection options follow the same font, color and dimension characteristics.

 In Global Payments, the payment options (in reais or in the card currency) are displayed on the screen, right beside a summary of the purchase.